konstalop/helsinki-bike-app/data_migration/README.md

-# Data migration for Helsinki City bikes
+# Data migration for Helsinki City Bikes

 This directory contains the python script for migrating data from .csv files to MongoDB.